zahrakhanabadi/zahrakhanabadi.github.io/index.md

 ### About Me
-I am Khanabadi
+I am Khanabadi,
-Born in 1998/4/5 in Tehran
+Born in 1998/4/5 in Tehran,
-I have been swimming part-time since I was 15 years old I study computer engineering at North Tehran University
+I have been swimming part-time since I was 15 years old, I study computer engineering at North Tehran University,
 ### Skills
  + Sweeming
  + Kofi handwriting